Principles

 Syxon is built to help you think, not to capture your time.

-• When something shows up, you can open “Why this” to see where it came from.
+• When something shows up, you should be able to see where it came from.

 • Sessions are finite.
 “Done for now” is a first‑class action.